 Use of Pure CO2 (100% CO2)

 Some welders like to use pure CO2 when MIG welding.
 While there are some drawbacks, you do get good penetration, and it costs significantly less.

 Fortunately, you can run pure CO2 with the supplied regulator.
 But you must purchase an adapter to attach the regulator to the CO2 tank that uses a different thread.
 For some reason, the adapter is not included.

 Ease of Use

 The control panel is well laid out and uncluttered with an on/off switch, a process button, and two dials.
-To display the settings, a color LCD panel sits at the top and produces bright, easy to read information.
+A color LCD panel sits at the top and produces bright, easy-to-read information to display the settings.

 Run-in Technology and Quick Drive System